-Period 1 (2018-2021): now-cast or current year estimation for the year 2018 and extrapolation of recent years trend for 2019-2021.
+Period 1 (2022-2025): now-cast or current year estimate for the year 2022 and extrapolation of the trend of recent years for 2023-2025.

-In order to obtain the now-cast estimate for the first year of the projection, 2018, distinguishing between those born in Spain and those born abroad, the Migrations Statistics methodology was applied and an estimate of the international immigration flow for the first half of 2018 was obtained with the information available at the time of the estimation (June 2018).
-The second semester of 2018 was estimated by applying the average growth of the increases of the second semester over the first semester of each year compiled in the Migration Statistics (2008-2017).
-Thus, we obtained the following estimated values for 2018: 38,975 immigrations of persons born in Spain and 565,572 immigrations of persons born abroad, giving a total of 604,547 total immigrations from abroad.
+In order to obtain the estimate for the first year of the projection, 2022, the Migrations Statistics methodology was applied and an estimate of the international immigration flow for the first half of 2022 was obtained with the information available at the time of the estimation (June 2022), distinguishing between those born in Spain and those born abroad.

+The second semester of the first year of the projection, 2022, is generally estimated by applying the average growth of the increases of the second semester over the first semester of each year compiled in the Migration Statistics (2008-2021).